+

 The catalogue of goods on the Amazon marketplace comprises more than 355 million products – and many more are added every day – an endless dance of the production of goods and desires around the globe, shipped through hundreds of “fulfilment centres”.
 But how do they actually work and what does “fulfilment” consist of?

-Rimini Protokoll inviteed us to the CABUWAZI circus in Marzahn and asked: What connects the daily training of the body on the high wire with the work of the index finger on the scanner and with the performance ranking at the end of the shift?
+Rimini Protokoll invited us to the CABUWAZI circus in Marzahn and asked: What connects the daily training of the body on the high wire with the work of the index finger on the scanner and with the performance ranking at the end of the shift?
 Why do the tables dance in Karl Marx’s Capital?
 Is it easier to imagine the end of the world than the end of Amazon?
 Did the conquistadors really name the most water-rich river on earth “Without Nipple”?
 And Amazon named its online agency for “Human Intelligence Tasks” after the so-called “Mechanical Turk”?

 With: